TIG3R187/workcity-wordpress-chat/README.md

 *   **OneSignal Push Notifications:** If you have OneSignal Push Notifications enabled, please deactivate it as this plugin handles email push notifications.
 *   **Brevo Integration:** This plugin can be integrated with Brevo (Email, SMS, Web Push, Chat) for enhanced marketing and communication features.
 Further integration details would be provided based on specific requirements.
 *   **YouTube Video:** I will not be able to provide a YouTube video for this project at this time.

+---

+## 🚧 Challenges Faced So Far 🚧

+### 🎨 CSS Role Colors Not Showing

+*   **Problem:** CSS classes for roles like `.role-administrator`, `.role-customer`, etc., are defined, but messages are being appended with `admin-msg` / `user-msg` instead of the role-based classes.
+This mismatch means styles are never applied.

+### 🔄 Class Mismatch Between PHP and JS

+*   **Problem:** PHP sends a `role_class` (e.g., `role-administrator`), but JavaScript ignores it and uses its own class naming logic.
+This needs to be unified so styles attach correctly.

+### 👻 Live Updates Working, but Styling Missing

+*   **Problem:** Fetching messages via AJAX works, and messages display fine, but they have no background colors or text styles.

+### 🏗️ HTML Structure Not Matching CSS Expectations

+*   **Problem:** CSS expects `.workcity-chat-message` as a base wrapper class, but JavaScript appends plain `<div class="admin-msg">` without that wrapper.

+### ❓ Unclear File Placement

+*   **Problem:** Initial confusion about where to put CSS and JS files in the WordPress plugin/theme structure.
+Some CSS was not enqueued or linked properly in WordPress.